-Cybersecurity is a huge field, and one that may feel as if it can never be ‘completed’ by many within information security, but this doesn't have to be the case anymore.
+Cybersecurity is a formidable and essential task that, to many within information security, may feel as if it can never be 'completed,' but this doesn't have to be the case anymore.

 Regardless of budget, it can seem impossible for many organizations to completely protect against every attack vector, and cyber risk can be a challenge.
 Of course, most organizations have security budgets that are far from limitless.
 How should they allocate their limited security resources to protect against cyber threats?